orthanc-mirrors/orthanc-book/Sphinx/source/plugins/postgresql.rst

 .. highlight:: json

-You of course first have to :ref:`install Orthanc <compiling>`, with a version above 0.9.1.
+You of course first have to :ref:`install Orthanc <binaries>`, with a version above 0.9.1.
 You then have to **create a database** dedicated to Orthanc on some PostgreSQL server.
 Please refer to the `PostgreSQL documentation